Mr-Kheswa/Study-Assistant/README.md

 # Study-Assistant
 AI powered education tool that generates quizzes and summaries from typed topics or uploaded slides.
-Designed to support students, tutors, and teachers with fast, personalized learning.
+Designed to support students with a fast and personalized learning.
 ## Features
 * Upload '.pptx' or '.pdf' slides to auto generate quizzes and summary
 * Topic based quiz generation